Applied Structural Discovery

 An X-ray Revolution

 Since their discovery in 1895, X-rays have grown to be an important part of our society.
 X-rays are generated by accelerating subatomic particles called electrons.
 Early instruments produced X-rays with enough energy so we could take pictures of our skeletons, transforming medicine.
 In the 1960s and 1970s, systems were built to accelerate electrons in large rings (up to 2 km in diameter) called synchrotrons to generate powerful and uniform X-rays that could take snapshots of molecules, when the molecules are arranged in large crystals like salt.
 In 2009, a new type of instrument was built, called an X-ray Free Electron Laser (XFEL), which produces extraordinarily powerful X-rays to take snapshots of molecules as they move, with the potential to make molecular movies and discover how they work.
-Unfortunately, due to their immense size (over 1 kilometer long), XFELs cost over $1 billion to build, so only two exist currently in the world, leading to an extreme bottleneck for cutting-edge research.
-CASD members are working with distinguished international collaborators to design and build a new type of compact XFEL that could fit on a bench top and would cost less than $25 million to build.
+Unfortunately, due to their immense size (over 1 kilometer long), XFELs cost over $1 billion to build, so only five exist currently in the world, leading to an extreme bottleneck for cutting-edge research.
+CASD members are working with distinguished international collaborators to design and build a new type of compact XFEL that could fit in a university laboratory and would cost less than $25 million to build.
 Compact XFELs could revolutionize the field by making the technology available to many more scientists around the world and accelerate the rate at which we discover knowledge for helping solve critical global challenges.

 Devastating diseases directly or indirectly affect everyone on the planet and the root causes of these diseases often lie in how proteins work or fail to work.
 Proteins are also used by viruses to attach to and invade our cells.
 Designing drugs to affect the proteins involved in disease without knowledge of the structure of those proteins is like a locksmith trying to design a key without any knowledge of the size and shape of the key hole.
 Detailed knowledge about how drugs interact with their intended protein targets could significantly accelerate the discovery and development of effective therapies.
 CASD, with distinguished international partners, is developing revolutionary technologies for taking snapshots of protein movements together with a series of drugs to understand how they interact.
 This knowledge will enable us to convert these snapshots into “molecular movies” of how the proteins move and drugs bind and how a virus invades our cells, which will lead to developing more effective and lower cost treatments.